3F/GetNuTool/README.md

 ### Main features

-* Getting the all selected `.nupkg` packages from NuGet server from user list with formats below.
+* Getting the all selected `.nupkg` packages from any NuGet server (+Chocolatey) from user list with formats below.
     * Two formats: list from `.config` files or direct from string.
 * Extracting the all data from `.nupkg` into path by default or specific for each package.
     * +Custom naming for each package with ignoring for already downloaded packages.